ncatlab/nlab-content/pages/2/9/3/0/392/content.md

 * A [[weak factorization system]] is not a factorization system, as originally defined.
 This has led to the use of [[orthogonal factorization system]] in place of "factorization system."

 * Originally, [[n-category]] referred only to the strict version, so that a "weak $n$-category" was not an $n$-category.
 Nowadays some people (including many authors of the nLab)  are trying to reverse this, so that $n$-category means the weak version, while the strict version needs an adjective added.
+Likewise for related concepts such as [[2-limit]] and [[strict 2-limit]].